 Next, think about how you will help your students visualize the river.
 Color posters of the River of Feelings that my oh-so-talented illustrator Carol Hinrichs created are available for purchase here.
 As a bonus, if you’re within driving distance of my team, we would be happy to process bulks orders for you and then, deliver them right to your doorstep.
 When that works for both your schedule and ours, your shipping is absolutely free!
 Email me at firstname.lastname@example.org for details.

 Once students are familiar with how to use the River of Feelings, you can help them identify their color and number at any time.
 For easy reference, here are the questions to ask students at any time once they have practiced using the visual.
 At first, you may need to help students figure out their color, number, and what might help them go green, but with practice, they will become more independent.

 - What’s your color?

 - What’s your number?

 Want to make your own wall display?
-Go for it!
-Have your kids help you make and/or label the river.
-Or, if you want to use the words I used to describe each part, click below for the black and white words and numbers shown in the picture above.
+Invite your students to help make or label the river.
+Or, if you want to include the words I used, click below to download the words and numbers shown in the picture above.